I promise you won’t regret it! But first, a little backstory:

-PIKE STREET PRESS IS VERY HIPSTER AND COOLWe accidentally stumbled upon this gem on our way to Pike Place!
+PIKE STREET PRESS IS VERY HIPSTER AND COOLWe accidentally stumbled upon Pike Street Press on our way to Pike Place!
 It has all kinds of cool posters, cards, and journals etc. I’m a (super picky) journal addict and found one I was obsessed with.

 HIT UP SOME BREWERIES

 We also stumbled upon Seattle Beer Company on our way to the market!
 Their beers were decent, but to be honest, we preferred Elysian Brewing Company on our way out from the market.
 Personally, I thought their beers were of higher quality (but, I’m also a super newb when it comes to beer, so maybe don’t take it from me?
 Just my opinion!).

 PIKE PLACE MARKET IS A MUST OF COURSE